 - 5.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
-In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2020, all Banks confirmed that they screen for sanctions at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become subject to sanctions (which includes terrorism lists).
-For the latter, all Banks reported that the frequency of screening was daily, through automated monitoring (in 2019 one bank reported it screened weekly).
+In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2021, all Banks confirmed that they screen for sanctions at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become subject to sanctions (which includes terrorism lists).
+For the latter, all Banks reported that the frequency of screening was daily, through automated monitoring. - 5.3 At the end of 2021, for outward and inward payments, Banks reported the following information in relation to screening for sanctions:-